marcellinodeodatus/Karatsuba/README.md

 # Karatsuba Multiplication Algorithm in Java

-This Java project implements the **Karatsuba algorithm**, an efficient method for multiplying large integers.
+This Java program implements the **Karatsuba algorithm**, an efficient method for multiplying large integers.
 The algorithm reduces the number of basic multiplication operations required, offering improved performance over the traditional grade-school multiplication method, especially for very large numbers.

 ## Features